cyralinc/terraform-provider-cyral/docs/guides/s3_browser_and_aws_cli.md

 # Creates an IAM policy that the sidecar will assume in order to access
 # your S3 bucket.
 In this example, the policy attached to the role will
 # let the sidecar access all buckets.
+#
+# This should NOT be used in production.
+Refer to the AWS documentation
+# for guidance on how to restrict to the buckets you plan to protect.
+#
 data "aws_iam_policy_document" "s3_access_policy" {
   statement {
     actions   = ["s3:*"]